jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 In some situations, it may be safer to research together with another researcher or a colleague who likes to assist you.
 This way, you so can look out for each other.
 It is very common to have a main researcher and a note taker, anyway.
 It is also fine to arrange to meet at places where you feel safer or to shift a meeting online so that both sides can call from whatever place they feel fine at.

-Only a fraction of research topics are inherently debilitating, but in some projects you might hear sad or shocking stories from participants.
+Only a fraction of research topics are inherently debilitating, but in some projects, you might hear sad or shocking stories from participants.
 For example, if you are researching for a hospital you might hear about shocking diagnoses from participants.
 If you take on such a project, consider whether you are ready for it.
 It is professional to know your limits to refuse the job.
 If you are reading this book, you are probably a beginner in user research and may want to gather research experiences before researching inherently difficult topics.
 Personally, I would only take on such projects if I could collaborate with subject-matter-experts, since there would be high risks for me and the participants.

 Regardless of the topic of the research, it is important to take the time to process what you have learned.
 If you are conducting the research with other people, do a joint debrief after the research session and talk about what you learned.
 Hearing something sad or irritating can happen even with very mundane topics.
 Talking about it helps you to put it into context.
 Debriefs are also important to simply jog one’s memory and supplement notes without haste.